How Much Are Utilities in an Apartment? [2025]

 If you're moving to a new apartment, you might ask yourself: how much do utilities cost?
 Knowing the costs ahead of time will help with your budgeting.

-Budgeting for your next apartment?
+Estimating monthly apartment utilities are an important part of budgeting for your apartment.
 Your monthly utility bill is an expense many people aren't fully prepared for, with as many as 20% of Americans struggling to pay their energy bill in full at least once.

 Beyond your electricity, utilities traditionally include cooking gas, water, garbage collection, and recycling.
 Today, utilities also often refers to internet service (WiFi), cable/streaming, and cell phone service.
 Wondering how to budget for all those costs?
 We've got you covered.